 You use muscles in your hips, knees, and ankles that you normally don’t use.
 Navigating uneven terrain engages the glutes, quadriceps, hamstrings, calves, and thighs.
 Not only do you strengthen these muscles but you also improve your balance.

 Lastly, hiking with trekking poles strengthens your arms and upper torso.
-Hiking poles are used to help propel you forward when hiking uphill and slow your descent when going downhill.
+Use hiking poles to help propel you forward when hiking uphill and slow your descent when going downhill.
 This not only increases your arm strength but conditions upper body muscle groups as well.

 When you enter geezer territory you are required by Medicare to have an annual wellness exam.
 I’ve never quite figured out why I have to make an appointment to see the doctor when I don’t have anything wrong with me, but Medicare doesn’t really care what I think, so I schedule an annual checkup.